earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Putnam, Hilary.
 “Brains in a Vat.”
 In _Reason, Truth, and History_, 1--21.
 Cambridge University Press, 1982.
 Accessed Summer 2012. `http://www.cavehill.uwi.edu/bnccde/ph29a/putnam.html`.

+* Racel, Masako.
+“Finding their Place in the World: Meiji Intellectuals and the Japanese Construction of an East-West Binary, 1868-1912.”
+Doctoral thesis, Georgia State University, 2011. `http://digitalarchive.gsu.edu/history_diss/26/`.

 * Reynolds, Simon. _Rip It Up and Start Again : Postpunk 1978--1984_.
 New York: Penguin Books, 2006.

 * _Ruigo Reikai Jiten_ [類語例解辞典][ja].
 Tokyo: Shogakukan [小学館][ja], 2006.